mp-se/gravitymon-gateway/README.md

 ### v0.8.0

+Note!
+The build for ESP32pro will crash itermitent with BLE enabled this is due to a bug in Arduino 2 and this board cant support Arduino 3.

 * Added support for external SD cards where all received data is stored
 * New measurement view in the UI to display data on the SD card and also graphs
 * Added support for receiving RAPT data (will only be displayed and not forwarded)